sbanik2/CASTING/README.md

 ```

-Finally, Call MCTS with all the hyperparameters added. details of individual hyperparameters for the optimizer can be found here (
+Finally, Call MCTS with all the hyperparameters added.
+Details of individual hyperparameters for the optimizer can be found here (
 https://doi.org/10.48550/arXiv.2212.1210).

  ``` python